-These tires are the best of the Goodyear range, they should be considered as some of the most reliable tires currently on the market from such a great brand.
-These tires are made to haul heavy loads for long journeys.
+These tires are up there with the best of the Goodyear range, and should be considered as some of the most reliable tires currently on the market.
+What's more, they're perfect for hauling heavy loads for long journeys.

 They come with unique features that help with the effectiveness of the tire.
 The shallow tread patterns will improve the overall stability of the tire along with the solid shoulder ribs that helps with traction and control on wet or dry roads.

-These tires are extremely reliable in various situations and climates; they come from a trustworthy brand that have been trading tires for a long time.
-The reinforced structure will allow these tires to hold an incredible amount of weight, which means that almost any RV should be able to use them.
+These tires are extremely reliable in various situations and climates, and they come from a trustworthy brand that have been producing some of the best RV tires for a long time.
+The reinforced structure will allow these tires to hold an incredible amount of weight, meaning almost any RV should be able to use them.

-The unique design of the ribbed shoulder and shallow tread allow for great traction in both wet and dry environments.
-However, they’re not suitable on ice.
-These tires are also incredibly expensive, but, you get what you pay for—an incredible tire.
+The unique design ribbed shoulder and shallow tread allow for great traction in both wet and dry environments.
+However, they’re not suitable on ice, even compared with others that don't perform well on ice.
+These tires are also incredibly expensive, but, you get what you pay for: an incredible tire for your RV.